Appoorva24/ReBloom-iOSApp/README.md

 This idea comes from my mother’s postpartum experience.

-After childbirth, much of the attention shifts to the baby, while the mother — who is going through physical recovery and emotional changes — is often left unsupported.
+After childbirth, much of the attention shifts to the baby, while the mother — going through physical recovery and emotional changes — is often left unsupported.

 This gap in care can make healing difficult, both physically and mentally.

-ReBloom was created to support mothers during this phase and ensure they feel cared for, understood, and not alone.
+ReBloom was created to support mothers during this phase and ensure they feel cared for, understood, and never alone.

 ---